flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/index.md

     - toc
     - navigation
 title: A320 Flight Deck Overview
-description: The A320 Flight Deck Overview is providing a interactive graphical overview of the A320neo flight deck and its systems.
+description: The A320 Flight Deck Overview is provides an interactive graphical overview of the A320neo flight deck and its systems.
 ---

 # Flight Deck Overview